Ilyushin Il-18: Operational history

 The first Il-18, initially equipped with Kuznetsov NK-4 engines, flew on 4 July 1957.
 On 17 September 1958 the aircraft first flew with the new Ivchenko AI-20 engines.
 Vladimir Kokkinaki was the test pilot.
 Between 1958 and 1960 twenty-five world records were set by this aircraft, among them flight range and altitude records with various payloads.
 In 1958 the aircraft was awarded the Brussels World Fair Grand Prix.
 In April 1979 a monument was unveiled at Sheremetyevo airport to commemorate the aircraft.

 Seventeen foreign air carriers acquired some 125 Il-18 aircraft, seating 100-120 passengers.
-Il-18s are still in service in Siberia, North Korea and the Middle East, whilst a number of examples manufactured in the mid-1960s were still in civilian use in Africa and south Asia as at 2014.
+Il-18s are still in service in Siberia, North Korea and the Middle East, whilst a number of examples manufactured in the mid-1960s were still in civilian use in Africa and south Asia as of 2014.
 The type operates in various military capacities, including the Il-22PP electronic warfare and reconnaissance aircraft which entered service in October 2016.
 A modernized Il-20M with improved radar, radio and optical-electronic reconnaissance equipment entered service in July 2020 to provide secure targeting to Kh-47M2 Kinzhal missile system.

-An Il-18 (registration DDR-STD) belonging to Interflug and used as a transport by East German leaders, including Erich Honecker, has been converted into a static hotel suite in The Netherlands.
+An Il-18 (registration DDR-STD) belonging to Interflug and used as a transport by East German leaders, including Erich Honecker, has been converted into a static hotel suite at Teuge Airfield in The Netherlands.

 As of July 2018, there are 7 aircraft in airliner service with 6 operators.

+The Il-18/20/22 are serving in the Russian Air Force as reconnaissance and command post aircraft.

+On 17 September 2018, an Il-20M was accidentally shot down with 15 people on board near Latakia, Syria.

+On 24 June 2023, an airborne command-center Il-22 was shot down during the Wagner Group rebellion.
+All ten crew members were killed.

+On 14 January 2024 Ukrainian media sources reported that an Il-22 was shot down along the sea of Azov.
+The aircraft successfully crash landed at Anapa Airport.
+It was claimed to have been damaged beyond repair.